Kyushudy/physicalreservoircontrol/README.md

 This code was developed using **MATLAB R2024a**.
 Versions later than R2024a should also be compatible.

 # Required MATLAB Toolboxes
-Please ensure that all toolboxes related to Simulink and Simscape are installed.
+Please ensure that **ALL toolboxes related to Simulink and Simscape** are installed.
 For convenience and to avoid compatibility issues, we recommend **installing all available toolboxes** during MATLAB installation.

 *(Estimated installation time: ~1 hour)*